Create a map

 - Click OK.
 At the bottom of the Median Disposable Income pane, click OK.

-Areas of high income now appear as orange outlines on the map.
-They now highlight blocks of Market Opportunity without obscuring them.
+Areas of higher disposable income now appear as orange outlines on the map.
+They now highlight block groups of Market Opportunity without obscuring them.

-- In the Contents pane, expand the Market Opportunity layer.
+- In the Contents pane, point to the more options button for the Market Opportunity layer and click Change Style.

-Next, you'll give the market opportunity census blocks a darker symbol so they are more visible and have a clearer distinction between individual blocks.
+The Choose an attribute to show setting is using the same field that you used when you applied the filter.
+This layer is using the drawing style, Counts and Amounts (Color).
+You'll give the market opportunity block groups a darker symbol so they are more visible and have a clearer distinction between individual blocks.

 - Click OK.